Pavol Habera: Career

 In 1991, Habera won the Zlatý slavík and Anděl music awards.
 The following year, he launched a successful solo career.

-Habera was a judge on the panel of the Slovak music competition television show SuperStar Search Slovakia, modelled on the British program Pop Idol.
+Habera was a judge on the panel of the Slovak music competition television show SuperStar Search Slovakia, based on the British programme Pop Idol.
 Since 2009, he has been a judge on the show SuperStar, a Czech-Slovak co-production of the same format.

-Habera has also written music for other artists, including Karel Gott, for whom he wrote the 1992 hit "Když muž se ženou snídá" and the 1993 single "Svet lásku má", which he sang together with Gott and opera singer Peter Dvorský.

-In addition to his musical activities, Habera has also dabbled in acting.
-He played the lead role in the 1993 musical film Fontána pre Zuzanu 2, which also starred Malian-Slovak singer and actor Ibrahim Maiga and famous Czech singer Lucie Bílá.
+Habera has also written music for other artists, including Karel Gott, for whom he composed the 1992 hit "Když muž se ženou snídá" and the 1993 single "Svet lásku má", which he sang together with Gott and opera singer Peter Dvorský.
+Apart from his musical activities, Habera has also dabbled in acting.
+He played the lead role in the 1993 musical film Fontána pre Zuzanu 2, which also starred Malian-Slovak singer and actor Ibrahim Maiga and Czech singer Lucie Bílá.

 Personal life

-Habera lived in the United States for four years and now lives in Prague.
-He is married to Czech model Daniela Peštová, with whom he has a daughter, Ela, and a son, Paul.
-He also has a daughter, Zuzana, from a previous marriage.
+Previously married, Habera met Czech model Daniela Peštová in 2000.
+They have two children together.